Be sure to click the arrow above if you want to see my entire Page Notes!

 I am also extremely critical of video games, for little to no reason.

-1. I only include games that I physically own or digitally have the rights to play on this Backloggery.
+1. I only include games that I physically own or digitally have the rights to play on this page.

 2. Almost every game I have is listed on this Backloggery.
 The exceptions to this are things that I have no interest in playing and games that I cannot play due to lacking proper equipment.
 I will not include redundant versions of games (like PCDL and Steam).
 I will also not include games that are utilities like RPG Maker.

-4. If a game requires a real world event, reverse-engineering, or if something is permanently lost forever, it will count as completed as long as everything else in the game meets the criteria for completion.
+4. If completing a game requires a real world event, reverse-engineering, or if something is permanently lost forever and cannot be rectified with a new save file, it will count as completed as long as everything else in the game meets the criteria for completion.

-5. Once a game is beaten or completed, it cannot be reversed after an update or new DLC.
+5. Once a game is beaten or completed, it cannot be reversed after an update or new content added after the fact.

 6. Achievements or Trophies do not count towards completion, unless they unlock something.